canjs/canjs/index.md

 Want to share code between a Zepto mobile app, and a jQuery desktop app?
 No problem.
 CanJS code (especially models) can be shared across libraries.
-But most important, so can skill sets.
+But so can skill sets!
 Working on a Dojo project today and a YUI one tomorrow?
-Don't throw away all those skills.
+Don't throw away all of your skills.

 __Designed for plugins__